-The Hutton Junior Fisheries Biology Program is a paid summer internship and mentoring program for high schools juniors and seniors, and is sponsored by the American Fisheries Society (AFS).
+- The Hutton Junior Fisheries Biology Program is a paid summer internship program for high school juniors and seniors sponsored by the American Fisheries Society (AFS).

-Students known as “Hutton Scholars,” accepted into the program are matched and mentored by a fisheries professional to enjoy a hands-on fisheries science experience in a marine and/or freshwater setting.
+- Accepted students are known as “Hutton Scholars” and are mentored by a fisheries professional.
+Students participate in a hands-on fisheries science experience in a marine and/or freshwater setting.

 What is fisheries science?